rhazama/myNotesApp/README.md

 ## Installation

 ## Usage
-You can checkout the application through the following link: For users that would like to take notes and store them in one place
+You can checkout the application through the following link: https://rhazama.github.io/myNotesApp/
+<br />For users that would like to take notes and store them in one place
 ## License
 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)
 <br />